Throughout the history of mankind maps have been used as

 referendum vote is scheduled for January 2011 in Sudan

-where Southerners are expected to decide whether to remain united with the Khartoum government or to
+where Southerners are expected to decide whether to remain united with the Khartoum republic

 Despite being among the two African countries that were not